AJ84074/FantasyWargaming/mesopotamia.md

 Eventually Sumer was unified by Eannatum, but the unification was tenuous and failed to last as the Akkadians conquered Sumeria in 2331 BC only a generation later.
 The Akkadian Empire was the first successful empire to last beyond a generation and see the peaceful succession of kings.
 The empire was relatively short-lived, as the Babylonians conquered them within only a few generations.

-Eannatum was a Sumerian king of Lagash
+Eannatum was a Sumerian king of Lagash.
+One inscription found on a boulder states that Eannatum was his Sumerian name, while his "Tidnu" (Amorite) name was Lumma.

 ## Sumerians
 ## Akkadians